-GENERAL MOI DEL COMPONENT INITIAL MEASUREMENT SUBSEQUENT MEASUREMENT EFFECT ON COMPREHENSIVE INCOME aining Coverage Present value of future cash flows - estimate of all cash flows within the boundary of each contract in the group (e.g. premiums, acquisition cash flows, claims payments, claims handling costs, etc.).
-If certain requirements are met, fulfilment cash flows may be estimated at a higher level and then allocated to individual groups. ows within the boundary of each contract in the (e.g. premiums, acquisition cash flows, claims handling costs, etc.).
-If certain ements are met, fulfilment cash flows may be ted at a higher level and then allocated to Accretion of the discount reflected in profit or loss (o OCI -> see Discounting ). of Rem Risk adjustment for non-financial risk - The compensation an entity requires for bearing the uncertainty about the amount and timing of the cash flows that arises from non-financial risk as the entity fulfils insurance contracts.
+COMPONENT INITIAL MEACUREMENT CURCEOUENE MEACUREMENT FEELCT ON COMBBEHENCINE INCOME COMPONENT INITIAL MEASUREMENT SUBSEQUENT MEASUREMENT EFFECT ON COMPREHENSIVE INCOME aining Coverage Present value of future cash flows - estimate of all cash flows within the boundary of each contract in the group (e.g. premiums, acquisition cash flows, claims payments, claims handling costs, etc.).
+If certain requirements are met, fulfilment cash flows may be estimated at a higher level and then allocated to individual groups.
+Estimate must be unbiased, reflect the perspective of the entity and be a current measure using all reasonable and supportable information available without undue cost or effort, discounted to reflect the time value of money.
+Updated at each reporting period based on information available, with the effect of the discount unwinding over time Accretion of the discount reflected in profit or loss OCI -> see Discounting). of Rem sk adjustment for non-financial risk - The ompensation an entity requires for bearing the ompensation and timing of the cash ows that arises from non-financial risk as the entity lift is insurance contracts.
 The risk adjustment must be an explicit estimate and will be entity-specific, which should be the amount of compensation an entity would require to make itself indifferent between a fixed series of cash flows and uncertain cash flows in the group of contracts.
-Updated at each reporting period based on information available, with the effect of the discount unwinding over time.
-The release from risk may occur evenly over time or not depending on the nature of the risks insured.
-Release of risk over time is reflected as insurance revenue, unless accounting policy choice is elected to reflect the accretion of the discount in insurance finance expense (see Discounting ).
-Contract Assets / Liabilities Liability of Remaini Contractual service margin ("CSM") (R) - represents the unearned profit the entity will recognise as it provides insurance contract services under the insurance contracts in the group.
-The CSM is set at an amount that makes a group of insurance contracts zero at the time of initial recognition (i.e. offsets fulfilment cash flows).
+Release of risk over time is reflected as insurance revenue, unless accounting policy choice is elected reflect the accretion of the discount in insurance finance expense (see Discounting).
+Liability Contractual service margin ("CSM") - represents the unearned profit the entity will recognise as it provides insurance contract services under the insurance contracts in the group.
+The CSM is set at an amount that makes a group of insurance contracts zero at the time of initial recognition (i.e. offsets fulfillment cash flows).
 If the fulfilment cash flows are negative (i.e. an onerous group of contracts exists), the loss is recognised immediately and no CSM exists.
 CSM is updated for the effect of the discount unwinding and the unwinding of the CSM as insurance contract services are provided in the period based on the allocation of the CSM over the current and remaining coverage period.
-Accretion of the discount reflected in profit or loss (o OCI -> see Discounting ), with the movement related to services provided reflected as insurance revenue. curred Claims Present value of future cash flows - once a loss event occurs, the best estimate of the cash flows required to settle the claim, including investigation, handling and settlement costs.
+Accretion of the discount reflected in profit or loss OCI -> see Discounting), with the movement relate services provided reflected as insurance revenue. r Incurred Claims Present value of future cash flows - once a loss event occurs, the best estimate of the cash flows required to settle the claim, including investigation, handling and settlement costs.
 Same methodology as liability for remaining coverage.
 Same methodology as liability for remaining coverage.
-Accretion of the discount reflected in profit or loss (c OCI -> see Discounting ).
-The effects of changes in estimates are recorded in insurance services expense Liability for Inc Risk adjustment for non-financial risk - same methodology as liability for remaining coverage.
+Accretion of the discount reflected in profit or loss OCI -> see Discounting).
+The effects of changes in estimates are recorded in insurance services exper Risk adjustment for non-financial risk - same methodology as liability for remaining coverage.
 Same methodology as liability for remaining coverage.
 Same methodology as liability for remaining coverage.
 The effects of changes in estimate are reflected in insurance services expenses.